Broken Access Control & IDORS

 If no IDs exist in the generated request, try adding one to the request

-Append id,
+Append id, user_id

-, or other object references to the URL query, or the POST body parameters GET/api_v1/messages
+, or other object references to the URL query, or the POST body parameters GET /api_v1/messages

 Try Parameter Pollution